-The bestsellers include Ford Fiestas (over 10,000 sales in April), Ford Focuses (over 6,000 sales) and Volkswagen Golfs (over 5,000 sales).
+The bestsellers for the UK automotive industry include Ford Fiestas (over 10,000 sales in April), Ford Focuses (over 6,000 sales) and Volkswagen Golfs (over 5,000 sales).
 No surprises there, these makes all come with a reputation for value, quality, safety and economy.
 New car registrations have now increased for 38 months in a row, a decade high.
 There are clearly some great deals for new cars out there, and buyers are snapping them up.

 The British car industry, once seemingly on its last legs, is now the third largest in Europe, having overtaken France, and is closing in rapidly on Spain.
 Output could reach 2 million a year by 2017 it’s thought by some experts.

 So, why all the good news?
 What has given the automotive industry this much-needed shot in the arm?
 There are several reasons:

 For some reason, a UK general election seems to inspire consumer confidence when it comes to cars.
 Not a bulletproof theory of course, but it has held true quite a lot in recent years.
 Even with the threat of a hung parliament and the need for a new coalition government, buyers have been flocking to the forecourts.

 The number and type of financing deals available to buyers from dealerships increase every year, with deals that are becoming more cost-effective, and flexible.
 A car that might have been out of reach to someone two years ago is now definitely a possibility.

 Over the last ten years or so, parent companies have ploughed millions into their UK factories.
 That pays for new facilities and equipment, hiring the best employees and training them well, and good materials.
 The old adage has it that you need to spend money to make money, and that is certainly true in this case.